 The Butter Lamp Festival

 The Butter Lamp Festival falls on the 15th day of the first Tibetan month.
 During the daytime, people go to pray in temples and monasteries while at night there is a butter lamp show.
 Various lanterns shaped in the image of deities, animals, plants, and human figures are displayed, attracting people from the neighboring areas to appreciate them.
 Often, there is a puppet show held as well and the event will last for several days.
 The Butter Lamp Festival is believed to be the happiest festival in Tibet.

 Saga Dawa Festival

 Saga Dawa Festival is observed on April 15th of the Tibetan calendar.
 This day is said to be the birthday of Sakyamuni, the Great Buddha, and the day he died and became a Buddha as well as the day of the arrival of Princess Wencheng (the queen to Songtsen Gampo, a great Tibetan king of the 7th century AD) in Lhasa.
-Many religious activities are held this day.
+Many religious activities are held on this day.
 People walk out of their houses and circumambulate around the Jokhang Temple and the Potala Palace.
 The three main circumambulation roads in Lhasa are crowded with devotees praying and prostrating themselves devoutly.

 Another important place to celebrate the Saga Dawa Festival is the holy mountain in Western Tibet, Mount Kailash.
 Local people will hang up their own prayer flags together with thousands of multi-colored flags.
 Each represents a prayer that someone wants to be fulfilled.
 The flags are let to fly in the air so as to increase the potential for answers.
-Then crowds of pilgrims will have a 3 days Kora (or trek) around Mount Kailash.
+Then crowds of pilgrims will have a 3 days Kora trek around Mount Kailash.